proinsias/an-independent-mind/docs/Books/The Hard Thing About Hard Things.md

 ---

+If you like structured agendas, then the employee should set the agenda.
+A good practice is to have the employee send you the agenda in advance. — location: [2641](kindle://book?action=open&asin=B00DQ845EA&location=2641) ^ref-44619

+---
 the manager should do 10 percent of the talking and 90 percent of the listening. — location: [2644](kindle://book?action=open&asin=B00DQ845EA&location=2644) ^ref-45898

 ---